home-assistant/home-assistant.io/source/_components/media_player.firetv.markdown

 #### {% linkable_title ADB Troubleshooting %}

-If you receive the error message `Issue: Error while setting up platform firetv` in your log when trying to set up a Fire TV device with an ADB key, then there is probably an issue with your ADB key.
+If you receive the error message `Issue: Error while setting up platform firetv` in your log when trying to set up an Android TV or Fire TV device with an ADB key, then there is probably an issue with your ADB key.
 Here are some possible causes.

 1. ADB is not enabled on your device.

 2. Your key is not pre-authenticated.
-Before using the `adbkey` in Home Assistant, you _**must**_ connect to your Fire TV device using the ADB binary and tell the Fire TV to always allow connections from this computer.
+Before using the `adbkey` in Home Assistant, you _**must**_ connect to your device using the ADB binary and tell it to always allow connections from this computer.
 For more information, see the section [ADB Authentication](#adb-authentication) above.

 3. Home Assistant does not have the appropriate permissions for the `adbkey` file and so it is not able to use it.
 Once you fix the permissions, the component should work.